Money In Africa

 Cash, Credit Cards, Debit Cards, ATMs, Banks?
 What should you use to get the most from your money in Africa?

-Assuming your daily rate hunt costs have been paid ahead of time, you will need to decide how best to bring money to your African hunting country and any overnight stays in a transit country, for other expenses like hotels, taxis, tips, shopping and all and/or additional trophy fees.
+Assuming your daily rate hunt costs have been paid in full ahead of arrival, you will need to decide how best to bring money to your African hunting country, any overnight stays in a transit country all other expenses such as hotels, taxis, tips, shopping and all and/or additional trophy fees.

 The Best Way To Take Money To Africa

-- Check the currency used in your hunting country and any transit country and the current foreign exchange rate.
+- Check the currency generally used in your hunting country, any transit country and the current foreign exchange rate.
 In most countries, except South Africa, the US$ is the most acceptable currency for purchases and foreign exchange into local currency.

 - Excepting the South African Rand, most local African currencies are difficult, if not impossble, to buy before you go.
 Also the exchange rates of most local African currencies are volatile, so preferably wait until you arrive before you exchange your foreign cash into local money.
-In most airports there will be a handy forex booth but you might prefer to go to bank in town where you will probably get a better rate of exchange.
+You will probably only ever need a small amount of local currencies like CFA Francs (west African countries), Pula (Botswana), Birr (Ethiopia), Metical (Mozambique), Namibian Dollar, Tanzanian & Ugandan Shilling and Kwacha (Zambia) for local market shopping, etc. In most airports there will be a forex booth but you might prefer to go to bank in town where you will probably get a better rate of exchange.

-- Traveller's cheques used to be widely used for trophy fee payment but they very rarely accepted now, due to the difficulties of cashing them.
+- So the previously widely used Traveller's cheques for trophy fee payment are very rarely accepted now, due to the difficulties an African outfitter has with cashing them.